 3.2.6.
-PGPROF
+PGI Profiler

-PGPROF is a profiling tool that provides a way to visualize the performance of the components of your program.
-Using tables and graphs, PGPROF associates execution time and resource utilization data with the source code and instructions of your program.
+The PGI profiler is a profiling tool that provides a way to visualize the performance of the components of your program.
+Using tables and graphs, the profiler associates execution time and resource utilization data with the source code and instructions of your program.
 This association allows you to see where a program's execution time is spent.
-Through resource utilization data and compiler analysis information, PGPROF helps you to understand why certain parts of your program have high execution times.
+Through resource utilization data and compiler analysis information, the profiler helps you to understand why certain parts of your program have high execution times.
 This information may help you with selecting which optimization options to use with your program.

-PGPROF also allows you to correlate the messages produced by -Minfo and -Mneginfo, described above, to your program's source code.
+The profiler also allows you to correlate the messages produced by -Minfo and -Mneginfo, described above, to your program's source code.
 This feature is known as the Common Compiler Feedback Format (CCFF).

-For more information on PGPROF, refer to the PGPROF Profiler Guide.
+For more information on the profiler, refer to the PGI Profiler Guide.